mamba-org/mamba/docs/source/usage/specs.rst

 .. |MatchSpec|          replace:: :cpp:type:`MatchSpec <mamba::specs::MatchSpec>`

-The :any:`libmambapy.specs <mamba::specs>` submodule contains object to *describe* abstraction in the Conda ecosystem.
+The :any:`libmambapy.specs <mamba::specs>` submodule contains objects to *describe* abstraction in the Conda ecosystem.
 They are purely functional and do not have any observable impact on the user system.
 For instance |Channel| is used to describe a channel but does not download any file.